WosMendes/news_api_app/README.md

-# my_news
+# my-news-api-app
- App que agrega notícias usando a api newsapi.org
+ A news app using newsapi.org